Wasps

 +

-Food sources like outdoor trash, ripe fruit, sugary drinks, and protein (especially in late summer) attract wasps.
-They also seek sheltered spots for nesting, such as eaves, attics, wall voids, and underground burrows.
+Food sources like outdoor trash, ripe fruit, sugary drinks, and protein attract wasps.
+They also seek sheltered spots for nesting.
+Common spots include eaves, wall voids, and underground burrows.

 Explore Other Pest Categories